Dendrarium – Zlatni Mostove – Planinets – Dendrarium

 NOTE: Instead of taking the low-altitude trail and then turning left to head up the mountain, it is possible to reach Samokovishteto by taking the turning on the right when you enter Vitosha Nature Park, 2.2 kilometres from the centre.
 You then simply head uphill until you reach the waterfall, crossing the low-altitude trail at some point.
 This will shorten the walk from the centre of Bistritsa Village if you are on foot.

 This map shows the walk in relation to the top of the mountain above (Aleko Hut on the right, the radar station on the left) and to Bistritsa Village below.
-You can also see the line of the Simeonovo-Aleko cabin lift.
+You can also see the line of the Simeonovo-Aleko gondola lift.

 A short film of Samokovishteto Waterfall on Bistritsa River.